 For accumulation shares: amounts available for distribution shall be fully accumulated, with the exception of those amounts that are subject to compulsory distribution by law.
+Shares concerned: C EUR, F EUR, IC EUR, I CHF H, IC USD H, P EUR, P CHF H and R EUR

-For distribution shares: full distribution of the net income as defined in 1) above, concerning the capital gains or losses defined in 2) above, the management company may, each year, accumulate them (fully or partially) and/or distribute them (fully or partially) and/or carry them forward (fully or partially).
+For distribution shares: full distribution of net income as defined in 1) above, with regard to the capital gains or losses defined in 2) above, accumulation (total or partial) and/or distribution (total or partial) and/or retention (total or partial) by decision of the Annual General Meeting.